tungtuhoccode/2401_Project/README.md

 - utils.c: Contains all code of other helper functions
 - ghost.c: Contains all code related to ghosts
 - multithread.c: Contains all code related to multithreads
+- Makefile: Uses to build the project using `make`
+- README.md: Contains this description
+- Github_repo_history.png: For bonus git and github using

 # Compiling:
+1. Navigate to the directory containing all files in a terminal
+2. Using Makefile: In the terminal, type `make all` to compile

 # Running:
+Use the command `make run` while in the directory containing the executable file to run the program

 # Usage instructions:
 1. Input each hunter name and choose the device for them